opencv/opencv/modules/imgproc/doc/histograms.rst

 between the calculated minimum and maximum distances are incremented (that is, the histogram is transposed relatively to the definition in the original paper).
 The histogram can be used for contour matching.

 ..
 [RubnerSept98] Y. Rubner.
 C. Tomasi, L.J.
-Guibas.
-The Earth Mover’s Distance as a Metric for Image Retrieval.
+Guibas. *The Earth Mover’s Distance as a Metric for Image Retrieval*.
 Technical Report STAN-CS-TN-98-86, Department of Computer Science, Stanford University, September 1998.

 ..
-[Iivarinen97] Jukka Iivarinen, Markus Peura, Jaakko Srel, and Ari Visa.
-Comparison of Combined Shape Descriptors for Irregular Objects, 8th British Machine Vision Conference, BMVC'97. http://www.cis.hut.fi/research/IA/paper/publications/bmvc97/bmvc97.html
+[Iivarinen97] Jukka Iivarinen, Markus Peura, Jaakko Srel, and Ari Visa. *Comparison of Combined Shape Descriptors for Irregular Objects*, 8th British Machine Vision Conference, BMVC'97. http://www.cis.hut.fi/research/IA/paper/publications/bmvc97/bmvc97.html